MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.SchemaExtensions/Update-MgSchemaExtension.md

 ## SYNOPSIS
 Update properties in the definition of the specified schemaExtension.
-Additive updates to the extension can only be made when the extension is in the `InDevelopment` or `Available` status.
+Additive updates to the extension can only be made when the extension is in the InDevelopment or Available status.
 This means custom properties or target resource types cannot be removed from the definition, but new custom properties can be added and the description of the extension changed.
-The update applies to all the resources that are included in the **targetTypes** property of the extension.
+The update applies to all the resources that are included in the targetTypes property of the extension.
 These resources are among the supporting resource types.
-For delegated flows, the signed-in user can update a schema extension as long as the **owner** property of the extension is set to the **appId** of an application the signed-in user owns.
+For delegated flows, the signed-in user can update a schema extension as long as the owner property of the extension is set to the appId of an application the signed-in user owns.
 That application can be the one that initially created the extension, or some other application owned by the signed-in user.
-This criteria for the **owner** property allows a signed-in user to make updates through other applications they don't own, such as Microsoft Graph Explorer.
+This criteria for the owner property allows a signed-in user to make updates through other applications they don't own, such as Microsoft Graph Explorer.
-When using Graph Explorer to update a **schemaExtension** resource, include the **owner** property in the PATCH request body.
+When using Graph Explorer to update a schemaExtension resource, include the owner property in the PATCH request body.
-For more information, see the Extensions section in Known issues with Microsoft Graph.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Update-MgBetaSchemaExtension](/powershell/module/Microsoft.Graph.Beta.SchemaExtensions/Update-MgBetaSchemaExtension?view=graph-powershell-beta)

 ## SYNTAX